tstillwell/iis-perfkit/README.md

 The existing queries are a starting point, and can be modified to suit your analysis needs.

+See links below for an intro to logparser

 ## Logparser tutorials ##

 http://linuxlore.blogspot.com/2006/11/howto-use-microsofts-logparser-to.html